How to apply: a step-by-step guide

 Step 5: Acceptance and Contract (late March - late April)

-In case of resignation at any time during the selection process, candidates must notify their college or university professors immediately and the SITE Program, in order to facilitate the replacement process.
+In case of resignation at any time during the selection process, candidates must notify SITE and their college or university professors immediately.
 Late resignation is allowed only in exceptional circumstances.

 Copy of the Degree

-In order to proceed with the Progetto formativo (the Contract with the school), candidates will have to email a pdf scanned copy of their degree to email@example.com.
-The SITE Program must have proof of graduation and a copy of the degree no later than June 10th.
+In order to proceed with the Progetto Formativo (needed for visa purposes), candidates need to email a pdf scanned copy of their diploma to firstname.lastname@example.org.

 Step 6: Applying for an entry visa